zerjens/fc4-framework/proposals/ep02-automated-rendering/ep02-automated-rendering.md

 ### Paper.js + JSDom

 I found [in Paper’s README](https://github.com/paperjs/paper.js#installing-paperjs-for-nodejs) that it apparently supports rendering graphics in Node, as opposed to in a browser, via [jsdom](https://github.com/jsdom/jsdom).
 This might be desirable because it wouldn’t require the user to have a recent version of Chrome installed.
+And, _if_ we were to [migrate fc4-tool to ClojureScript](#on-clojurescript), then this approach might not require any additional system dependencies beyond Node.

 #### Cons

 * Pretty low-level; potentially lots of work to get the layout and aesthetics right
-* Would add some system dependencies to fc4-tool: Node and maybe ClojureScript.
+* Might add a system dependency to fc4-tool: Node — unless we [migrate fc4-tool to ClojureScript](#on-clojurescript)

 ### JGraphX

 [JGraphX](https://github.com/jgraph/jgraphx) is a [Java](https://en.wikipedia.org/wiki/Java_%28programming_language%29) [Swing](https://en.wikipedia.org/wiki/Swing_%28Java%29) diagramming (graph visualisation) library.
-I have a very old branch of fc4-tool that contains an experimental implementation of rendering a Structurizr Express diagram to a Swing view.
-It was somewhat promising at the time; I was able to render the diagrams such that they were recognizable and legible.
-But they weren't aesthetically attractive, and I don’t really have a clue whether it’s possible and/or practical to make Swing graphics aesthetically attractive.
-I also have no real idea how much work it would be to implement the ability to convert those Swing views to bitmaps and save them to PNG files.
-(I started dabbling with a library called [vectorgraphics2d](https://github.com/eseifert/vectorgraphics2d) that seemed like it might be able to render Swing views to PDF, which I assumed it wouldn't be too difficult to convert to PNG.)
+Back in February I created [a branch of fc4-tool](https://github.com/FundingCircle/fc4-framework/tree/jgraph) (and  [today](https://github.com/FundingCircle/fc4-framework/commit/41b646da8c54b067fd904b7e3cb27f6ed6d9347c#diff-79bf787a4b989cb5ae4e7b2571ce746c) I rebased it onto master and adapted it to the current state of the tool) that contains an experimental implementation of rendering a Structurizr Express diagram to a Swing view or [to a PNG file](https://github.com/FundingCircle/fc4-framework/blob/jgraph/tool/examples/internet_banking_context.png).
+It’s somewhat promising at the time; it can already render the diagrams such that they are recognizable and legible.
+But they aren't currently aesthetically attractive, and I don’t really have a clue whether it’s possible and/or practical to make Swing graphics aesthetically attractive.

 ### Apache Batik